ShineiArakawa/colors-of-noise-2d/README.md

 ## Requirements

 - Python 3.11 or later
-- (Optional) CUDA Toolkit 12.0 or later
+- (Optional) CUDA Toolkit 12.0 or later and NVIDIA GPUs
   - Used for GPU acceleration.
 If a compatible GPU is unavailable, the code will fall back to CPU execution with OpenMP, although with significantly reduced performance.

 ## Installation